Skip to content

 Limitations & Future Work

-• The \(2^{18}\) ray traces per step still incur computational overhead, with training taking approximately one hour.
+• \(2^{18}\) rays per step still incur calculation overhead, resulting in a 1-hour training time.

 Rating